somework/p2p-path-finder/README.md

 See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a complete, ready-to-run integration walkthrough that demonstrates these guard limits in context.

+## Community and project health

+- Read the [Contributing guide](CONTRIBUTING.md) before opening issues or pull requests.
+- Review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for participating in the community.
+- Follow the [Security policy](SECURITY.md) for responsible vulnerability disclosure.
+- Track progress toward the `1.0.0-rc` milestone in the [Changelog](CHANGELOG.md).

 ### Choosing search guard limits

 The defaults (`250000` visited states and expansions) work well for moderately dense